-Message contexts are persistent and are not lost even if syslog-ng OSE is restarted (SIGHUP).
+Message contexts are persistent and are not lost when syslog-ng OSE is reloaded (SIGHUP), but are lost when syslog-ng OSE is restarted.

 Another parameter of a rule is the context-timeout attribute, which determines how long a context is stored, that is, how long syslog-ng OSE waits for related messages to arrive.
 Note the following points about timeout values: